 Learn more about our overall security program, partnerships and federal funding here.

 The Port of Houston Authority maintains its own emergency first responders – Port Police and Fire departments – which are well trained in emergency response tactics.
-In the event of an emergency, call Port Police Dispatch, at 713-670-3611.
+In the event of an emergency, call the PHA Dispatch Center, at 713-670-3611.

 The Port Authority’s public terminals are regulated by the U.S. Coast Guard, MTSA regulations, 33 CFR 105 in accordance with Facility Security Plans on file with the U.S. Coast Guard.
 To make sure that you comply with these regulations, be sure and follow all signage at gates and instructions by security guards.